dart-lang/language/accepted/future-releases/horizontal-inference/feature-specification.md

-- The "grounded constraint solution for a set of type variables" (defined [here][grounded constraint solution for a set of type variables]) is a final mapping from type variables to types, formed from a set of constraints and a previous mapping.
+- The "grounded constraint solution for a set of type variables" (defined [here][grounded constraint solution for a set of type variables]) is a final mapping from type variables to types, formed from a set of constraints and a partial solution.
 It parallels the corresponding definition for the non-grounded constraint solution.

 - A "function literal expression" is a syntactic construct that consists of a